 - Review our Admission Requirements and Evaluation Criteria

 The UofSC College of Pharmacy evaluates applicants holistically to determine a candidate's potential as a student pharmacist.
-This means that in addition to GPA and PCAT score, we consider all qualities and attributes of applicants evidenced by their application package.
+This means that in addition to GPA, we consider all qualities and attributes of applicants evidenced by their application package.